When it comes to their jobs, people despair about two things: 1) that even a monkey could do it, and 2) that a monkey would do it.

 3) because whenever you assume that people are such and such you actually create incentives to them to be like that.

 So it is really not the issue whether people would enjoy any psychological benefit from BI.
 (Especially since it would be more complex that anyone could imagine from the Starbucks sofa.)
-But the problem runs deeper, and as usual, people are asking the wrong question.
+But the problem runs deeper and, as usual, people are asking the wrong question.
 Because…

 …existential fear is just one half of the problem.
 The other half is being helpless.
 And that would only get worse.

 The problem with not being needed (even for a monkey job) will not be solved by handouts.
-The problem of not being in control of the improvement of our own lives – of being helpless – cannot be solved by someone taking care of us.
+The problem of not being in control of the improvement of our own lives – of being economically helpless – cannot be solved by someone taking care of us.
 And helplessness is as great an evil as fear and economic anxiety when it comes to boiling minds – an issue that BI is meant to tackle.

 I know it is hard to believe but the sense of not being in control of one’s outcomes and future contributes to populism as much as fear and existential anxiety do.